ym2805/XIM-GSAPP-Fa20/src/projects/Bridging 3D Green Resource Equality.md

 Daylight hours of green spaces from April to Octorber that have at least 6-hour daylight.

 *Measuring at the height of trees (12 meters above the ground).*

+#### Green Space Area per person
+Sqft of net green spaces of all types divided by population.

 ### Why?